cguccione/Rutgers-REU-Cancer-Research/README.md

 # Rutgers-REU-Cancer-Research
-DIMACS REU at Rutges University
+DIMACS REU at Rutgers University

-Given tumor sequncing data, gives the cancer cell frequency (CCF) for each mutation.
+Given tumor sequencing data, gives the cancer cell frequency (CCF) for each mutation.